[!NOTE]

 pnpm test:integration -- --testNamePattern="PostgreSQL"

-Pre-commit Hooks (for Developers)
+docker logs <container_id>Pre-commit Hooks (for Developers)

 The project includes pre-commit hooks to run tests automatically before each commit: